 There has been surge of new type of hot-bins on the market.
 They are made of highly insulated material to produce high heat that speed up composting.
 This is the only compost system where you can add some animal based food waste.

 They have advantage of taking up small space and give fast result, however this comes at a price and are very expensive.
 You will also need to regularly add starting culture each time which is additional cost that you need to keep in mind.

 or wormeries is composting with the help of specialized worms.
 These are single or multi-tray systems where the worms eat up the organic matter and turn it into rich humus-like material known as vermicompost.
 They are small, do not smell and you get additional benefit of worm tea which you can use diluted as liquid fertilizer.

 is composter with rotating feature.
 The idea is to have combination of 1 bay system with the benefit of multi-bay system where you turn compost and speed up decomposition.
 However I have read reviews that this system is bit messy as it leach out the liquids and when full its very hard to turn.

 When is compost ready?

-	This can be bit subjective matter depending how fine you want the compost to be, but most important is that you can`t see any original waste that went in, it will be black, crumbly and does not smell bad.
-If there are little twigs and compost its bit coarse you can choose to sieve it.
-I`m sieving compost only for small pots when I need to pot up some plants or plant seeds, otherwise I spread the compost as it is on my veg beds taking out only the largest pieces that will go to new compost pile.
+This can be bit subjective matter depending how fine you want the compost, but most important is that you can`t see any original waste that went in, it will be black, crumbly and does not smell bad.
+If there are little twigs and the compost is bit coarse you can sieve it.
+I would only sieve compost for potting and starting seedlings, otherwise I just spread the organic compost as it is on my veg beds taking out only the largest pieces that will go into the new compost pile.